Gusjafo/Light-Microservices/README.md

 Database files are stored on the host inside the `data/` directory (one subfolder per service), so they survive container restarts.

+> **RabbitMQ Dashboard** — Once Compose is running, open http://localhost:15672 (default user/password: `guest`/`guest`) to inspect queues, messages, and consumers that MassTransit creates.

+### 🐇 RabbitMQ & MassTransit Setup

+- Docker Compose spins up a dedicated `rabbitmq:3-management` container alongside the APIs.
+- `OrderService` publishes an `OrderCreatedEvent` (via MassTransit) whenever an order is persisted.
+- `ProductService` hosts a MassTransit consumer that listens for `OrderCreatedEvent` and decrements product stock.
+- Connection settings can be overridden via `RabbitMq__*` environment variables (see `appsettings.Development.json` for local defaults).

 ---

 ## 🔎 Endpoints